Ixonal/UsingJs/README.md

 There are certain global options that can be configured:

     {
+      srcName: "some/file.js", //string, name of the using script file (if changed)
       noConflict: false, //boolean, whether or not using is inserted into the global scope
       scriptRoot: "/", //string, default script root
       styleRoot: "/", //string, default style root